lmu-plai/xfl/README.md

 The repository currently contains the following components:

 * `lm/` Language model for generation function names from lists of predicted tokens
+* `xfl/` Partial source code and full experiment data used in our paper

+To generate embeddings from symbols in binaries as a service, please use the [reait](https://github.com/RevEngAI/reait) tool.

 ## Citation